What is cosmetic dentistry and how can it improve my smile?

-Teeth whitening is a common and popular chemical process used to lighten teeth.
-Some people get their teeth whitened to make stains disappear, while others just want a brighter smile.
-Discoloration, which occurs in the enamel, can be caused by medication, coffee, tea, and cigarettes.
-Discoloration also can be due to your genetic make up or simply from aging.
+Teeth whitening is a common and popular cosmetic procedure used to lighten teeth.
+Medication, coffee, tea, and cigarettes often cause discoloration, which occurs in the enamel.
+Tooth discoloration also can be due to your genetic makeup or simply from aging.

 What is tooth bonding?

-Bonding is the use of tooth-colored material to fill in gaps or change the color of teeth.
-Bonding lasts several years and often requires only a single office visit.
+Tooth bonding is the use of tooth-colored material to fill in gaps or change the color of teeth.
+This procedure lasts several years and often requires only a single office visit.
 Bonding is more susceptible to staining or chipping than other forms of restoration.
 When teeth are chipped or slightly decayed, bonded composite resins may be the material of choice.
-Bonding also is used to fill small cavities, to close spaces between teeth, or to cover the entire outside surface of a tooth.
+Our dentists also use bonding to fill small cavities, close spaces between teeth, or to cover the entire outside surface of a tooth.

 What are dental veneers?

-Dental veneers are placed over the front teeth to change the color or shape of your teeth.
-Veneers are used on teeth with uneven surfaces; on teeth that are chipped, discolored, oddly shaped, unevenly spaced, or crooked; or on teeth that already have large fillings placed.
-Veneers are thin pieces of porcelain or plastic that are cemented over the front of your teeth.
-Veneers are used to treat some of the same problems that bonding is used to treat.
-Veneers also are an alternative to crowns.
+Dental veneers are thin pieces of porcelain or plastic that are cemented over the front of your teeth.
+They are often used on teeth with uneven surfaces; on teeth that are chipped, discolored, oddly shaped, unevenly spaced, or crooked; or on teeth that already have large fillings placed.
+An alternative to crowns, dental veneers change the color or shape of your teeth.

 Things to consider when looking for a cosmetic dentist?